-This Policy explains how the RA, and its associated group companies (listed below), collect, manage and use the personal information you provide to us, whether online, via phone, email, in writing or any other correspondence.
-In some of the other ways we interact with you, additional terms and conditions may also apply that set out additional ways we may use your personal information.
+This Policy explains how the RA, and its associated group companies (listed below), collect, manage and use the personal information you provide to us, whether online, via phone or in person, email, in writing or any other correspondence.
+If you are a Friend or Patron of the RA, or a member of the Academicians’ Room, your membership terms and conditions will also set out how we will use your personal information.

 Who we are

 The RA is a registered UK charity (with charity number 1125383).
-We are also a registered company limited by guarantee in England and Wales with registration number 06298947.
+We are also a registered company limited by guarantee in England and Wales, with registration number 06298947.

-What we collect
+What data we collect

 If you register on our website then the following will also apply:

-The website will collect information such as your name, email address and post code.
-Once you register with the website you will not be anonymous to us when you subsequently sign in
+• The website will collect such information as your name, email address and post code.
+Once you register with the website you will not be anonymous to us when you subsequently sign in;

-We collect and retain information about your transactions with us so that we can process your transactions and deal with future queries
+• We collect and retain information about your transactions with us so that we can process your transactions and deal with future queries;

 Your debit card and credit card information